johnbumgarner/wordhoard/README.md

 Additionally, some sources provide _near antonyms_ or _near synonyms_ for a specific word.
 The maintainers of `Wordhoard` have made a best effort to remove these types of erroneous responses from the output of any given query.

-Some sources have ratelimits, which can impact querying and extraction for that source.
-In some cases exceeding these ratelimits will trigger a `Cloudflare` challenge session.
-Errors related to these blocked sessions are written the `wordhoard_error.yaml` file.
-Such entries can have a `status code` of 521, which is a Cloudflare-specific error message.
-The maintainers of `Wordhoard` are exploring adding ratelimits to those sources that impose querying limits for a specific period.
 </p>

 # Sponsorship